pombreda/lepl/doc-src/manual/resources.rst

 -----------------

 :ref:`backtracking` within Lepl is implemented using generators.
-These are semi--autonomous *loop--like* blocks of code that can be paused and restarted.
+These are blocks of code that can be paused and restarted.
 Each matcher has, at its core, one of these generators.
 Backtracking is achieved by calling the generator to continue searching the input for alternative matches.

 This can be a problem, particularly when parsing input from files.
+The `parse_file() <api/redirect.html#lepl.core.config.ParserMixin.parse_file>`_ method calls `parse_iterable()
+<api/redirect.html#lepl.core.config.ParserMixin.parse_iterable>`_ which
-The ``parse_file()`` method calls ``parse_iterable()`` which iterates over the lines in the file.
-The streams created by ``parse_iterable()`` are lazy linked lists that only reference later parts of the input.
+iterates over the lines in the file.
+The streams created by `parse_iterable()
+<api/redirect.html#lepl.core.config.ParserMixin.parse_iterable>`_ are lazy
+linked lists that only reference later parts of the input.
 That means that Python can reclaim (garbage--collect) the memory used by earlier input while the parser is still matching later input.
 However, this cannot happen (memory